acies-os/acies-os/docs/source/sys-installation.md

    Red and blue (board power) LEDs should come on, plus a yellow one (indicating SD read/write activity) that may blink irregularly.

 4. **Set up a Wi-Fi hotspot**
-   Create a hotspot with SSID `iobt-2.4` and the corresponding **Wi-Fi password**.
+   Create a hotspot with the SSID and the corresponding **Wi-Fi password**.
 The Shakes are pre-configured to connect only to that SSID with that specific password.
    *(OS-specific steps omitted here; on Windows you can use **Settings -> Network & Internet -> Mobile hotspot**.
 Use the same SSID/password as above.)*

 > For post-experiment data copying instructions, see the issue thread: **acies-os/postexp#2**.